InsightDataScience/github-tutorial/README.md

 - Use `git push origin master` to push local commits to the remote branch:
 `$ git push origin master`

+### Git Status
+- To check the status of your repo (which branch you're on, which files are untracked, which files are modified, which files are added/tracked), use `git status`

 ## Additional Info

 ### Ignore Files in the Repository